0xDones/tfgen/README.md

     # I'll just be created on modules inside the prod folder
 ```

+#### tfgen variables

+These variables are injected into the templates:

+- `tfgen_working_dir`: The path from the root config file to the working directory

 ### Running

 Let's create the common files to start writing our Terraform module